raffll/yampt/README.md

 ## Description

-Simple command yampt::line tool for automatic translation from one language to another.
+Simple command line tool for automatic translation from one language to another.
 It works on cell names, gsmt strings, object names, birthsigns, class and race descriptions, book text, faction rank names, magic and skill descriptions, dialog topic names, dialog text and script lines.
 In one word, on all readable in-game text.
 It can be used as well for making no-esp patches without creating DELE records.
 It can also add your native dialog topic names to the end of not converted INFO strings.

 The idea was to quickly convert an infinite number of plugins with an infinite number of combined dictionaries, with one command.
 To eliminate inconsistencies between files.